 Following any car accident, you must take certain steps to protect yourself and boost your odds of receiving fair compensation for your injuries.
 Specifically, you should do your best to document the accident scene.
 Because a picture is worth a thousand words, you likely want to take some high-quality photographs, provided you can do so safely.
-We are O’Fallon, IL attorneys representing car accident victims.
+As car accident lawyers in O’Fallon, IL, we wanted to provide these simple tips if your in a car accident.

 Virtually everyone these days has a smartphone with a camera.
 As such, you likely have the equipment to capture photographic evidence of any collision.
 Still, not all photographs may be relevant.
 Here are four things that you should photograph after a car accident: